Anaang people: Oral history

 According to oral tradition, the Abiakpo came to the northern range of Anaang from Eka Abiakpo.
 They were quickly followed by the Ukana clan, the Utu, Ekpu, Ebom and Nyama (the British lumped these groups together and gave them the name Otoro), and other Anaang clans.
 The Anaang and the entire people of Akwa Ibom and Cross River states of Nigeria (AkwaCross people) have occupied their land in coastal Southeastern Nigeria for thousands of years.

-The group is related to the Efik people.
+The Anaang are related to the Ibibio and Efik communities.
 It is believed that the Anaang people originated from Egypt and began their migration from Egypt before settling in present-day Akwa-Ibom, Nigeria.
-Before their current settlement, they lived among the Twi of Ghana, where the name Anaang means "fourth son".
+Before their current settlement, they lived among the Akan of Ghana, where the name Anaang means "fourth son".

 From Ghana, the group moved eastward into present-day Cameroon.
 It was in the Cameroon highlands that the group broke off but later reached the same territory in Coastal Southeastern Nigeria.
 Lineages were recognized and the groups organized into clans, based on old family origins known as Iman.
 Their northern neighbors, the Igbo, have a similar clan/community structure.